BetterThanTomorrow/calva/docs/site/clojure-lsp.md

 It may be helpful to clear the output channel, then perform the action with which you're experiencing a problem, then read through the log for clues or paste the logs into a related issue in the Calva repo.

+### Server Info Command

+You can run the `Clojure-lsp Server Info` command to get information about the running clojure-lsp server, such as the version being used, the version of clj-kondo it's using, and more.

 ## Related

 See also: